The quadratic minimum spanning tree problem: lower bounds via extended formulations: Introduction

 In this paper we use a different approach for solving the QMSTP.
 We exploit an extended formulation for the minimum spanning tree problem to compute lower bounds for the QMSTP.
 Our relaxations have a polynomial number of constraints and we solve them using a cutting plane algorithm.

-Our first relaxation provides the strongest linearization based bound for the QMSTP.
+To derive our relaxations we first consider a linearization based relaxation for the QMSTP.
 The linearization based relaxation finds the best possible linearizable matrix for the given QMSTP instance, by solving a linear programming (LP) problem.
 In particular, it searches for the best under-estimator of the quadratic objective function that is in the form of a weak sum matrix.
 Linearization based bounds are introduced by \citet{HuSotirov2} and further exploited by \citet{MeijerSotirov}.
-Further, we consider the linearized QMSTP formulation from \cite{AssadXu}, which contains an exponential number of subtour elimination constraints.
-In order to avoid the subtour elimination constraints, we exploit a valid separation linear program for those constraints and the corresponding extended formulation from \citet{MARTIN1991119}.
-We prove that the resulting relaxation for the QMSTP is equivalent to our linearization based relaxation.
+Next, we consider the continuous relaxation of an exact linear formulation for the QMSTP from \cite{AssadXu}, and prove that its dual is equivalent to the linearization based relaxation.
+To derive both relaxations, we exploit the polynomial size extended formulation for the MSTP by \citet{MARTIN1991119}.

-In order to improve the mentioned relaxation we add facet defining inequalities of the Boolean Quadric Polytope (BQP), \citet{Padberg}.
+In order to improve the continuous relaxation of the QMSTP formulation from \cite{AssadXu} we add facet defining inequalities of the Boolean Quadric Polytope (BQP) \cite{Padberg}.
 We show that the linearization based relaxation with a particular subset of the BQP inequalities is not dominated by the incomplete first level RLT relaxation from the literature \cite{PEREIRA2015149,Rostami2015LowerBF}, or vice versa.
 However, after adding all BQP cuts to the linearization based relaxation the resulting bounds outperform even the incomplete second level RLT bounds from the literature on some instances.
 Since adding all BQP inequalities at once is computationally expensive, we implement a cutting plane approach that considers the most violated constraints.